binaryage/xrefresh/index.md

 <img class="content-image" src="/images/howto.png" width="200" style="float: left; margin-right: 20px">

-XRefresh is a browser plugin which will refresh the current web page due to file changes in selected folders.
+XRefresh is a browser plugin which will refresh a web page due to file changes in selected folders.
 This makes it possible to do live page editing using your favorite HTML/CSS editor.

 The typical usage scenario is for local web development on a machine with two monitors.
 The first monitor is for the source code editor and the second one is fully dedicated to previewing the web page in Firefox.
 Thanks to XRefresh, the page in Firefox is automatically updated with saved changes in the source files (html, css, js, images).
 XRefresh also provides the advanced feature "Soft Refresh", which enables you to modify CSS files on-the-fly without a full refresh.
-With this feature you can get a similar experience to live editing of CSS in Firebug (without the pain of syncing changes back to your source).
+With this feature you can get a similar experience to live editing of CSS in Firebug.

 <p style="clear:both"></p>